MT(AAB), ELS(AAB), ALS(AAB), MLT(AAB), POLT(AAB), and

-The AAB Board of Registry recognizes individuals at four levels within the clinical laboratory field:
+The AAB Board of Registry recognizes individuals at six levels within the clinical laboratory field:

 The primary difference between the MT(AAB), MLT(AAB), and POLT(AAB) certifications is one of responsibility and supervisory capabilities in the laboratory.
 The MT(AAB) (medical technologist) performs tests, including high complexity procedures, with a minimum of supervision.
 An MT(AAB) may supervise MLT(AAB)s (medical laboratory technicians), POLT(AAB)s (physician office laboratory technicians), and PBT(AAB)s (phlebotomy technicians).